Walt Disney World unveils new holiday party, return of popular festive fireworks show

 Disney also announced that Mickey’s Very Merry Christmas Party will return to Magic Kingdom on select nights from Nov.
 9 to Dec.
 22.

-Disney said festive favorites like the Christmas extravaganza stage show, “Mickey’s Most Merriest Celebration,” the sparkling spectacular “Minnie’s Wonderful Christmastime Fireworks” and the merry must-see “Mickey’s Once Upon a Christmastime Parade will return.
+Disney said festive favorites like the Christmas extravaganza stage show, “Mickey’s Most Merriest Celebration,” the sparkling spectacular “Minnie’s Wonderful Christmastime Fireworks” and the “Mickey’s Once Upon a Christmastime Parade” will return.

 Tickets for Mickey’s Very Merry Christmas Party will range from $159 to $199 per person.